Bullinger Digital

 Project Aims Bullinger Digital (2021–2023)

-Bullinger Digital aimed to make the entire correspondence available online.
-In the first step, the metadata existing on index cards was digitized and transferred into a database with the help of the interested public (Citizen Science campaign).
-In the second step, the database was enriched with the existing transcriptions, the scholarly commentaries from the HBBW edition and the facsimiles created specifically for the project.
-Based on scan-aligned transcriptions, we trained handwritten text recognition systems (HTR) to convert the remaining 3,500 letters efficiently into electronic text.
-We also trained a machine translation system to translate the letters written in Early Modern Latin into modern German.
-We developed a model for normalizing letters written in Early New High German.
-The result of these efforts is available at www.bullinger-digital.ch.
-The TEI-compliant XML corpus can be downloaded from the website.
+In the first phase of the project, the aim was to make the entire correspondence available online.
+In a first step, the metadata existing on index cards was digitized and transferred into a database with the help of the interested public (Citizen Science campaign).
+In a second step, we enriched the database with the existing transcriptions, the scholarly commentaries from the HBBW edition and the facsimiles of the letters created specifically for the project.
+In addition, we trained handwriting recognition systems (HTR) based on scan-aligned transcriptions in order to efficiently convert the remaining 3,500 letters into electronic text.
+We also trained a machine translation system to translate the letters written in Early Modern Latin into modern German and developed a model to normalize the letters written in Early Modern High German.
+The machine translations of the letter texts are available on GitHub.
+Finally, we have made the results of this work available to the research community and the interested public in a specially developed online search system.

 Project Duration